-During my time as a life coach, a recurring theme I observed was limiting beliefs.
+When I was a life coach, a recurring theme that I observed in my clients was limiting beliefs.

 Even though their specific situations were different, there was a common thread.
 Each one of them was convinced that they had no control over their lives and that it was something external that blocking them.
 Things like bad genetics, a lack of intelligence and skills, a difficult childhood, etc.

 Our minds determine the levels of success we’ll reach.
 The difference between the person who achieves stratospheric success and the one who stays in the shadows is not their circumstances, but the beliefs that they have about themselves and their capabilities.
-It’s the story that they tell themselves and the thoughts they choose to harvest in the soil of their mind.
+It’s the story that they tell themselves and the thoughts they choose to harvest.

 Elie Wiesel who live through the horrors of a Nazi concentration camp, Nelson Mandela who was incarcerated for 30 years, and Oprah, who grew up in the deep rural south where her growth wasn’t supported, came out of their challenging environments and thrived.
 They did not allow circumstance to dictate who they were or what they could and could not do with their lives.
 They became captains of their ships by becoming captains of their mental domains.